 On July 7, Japanese troops demanded to enter Beijing with the excuse of locating a missing soldier whom they claimed must be kidnapped by the Chinese.

 Chinese forces refused to open the city gates to the fully armed Japanese troops.

 The Japanese reinforcements in the form of mountain guns and a company of machine gunners quickly arrived, and at about 5 am, July 8, Japanese infantry backed with armoured vehicles bombarded Beijing.

 While the Chinese army did their best to defend the former capital, on July 9, the Japanese sent 20,000 troops and over a hundred warplanes from Japan and Korea to join the battle and eventually broke into the ancient city.

-On July 17, Japan announced to mobilize 400,000 military troops to launch a full-scale war against China.
+On July 17, Japan announced to the mobilization of 400,000 military troops to launch a full-scale war against China.
 Only by then, the KMT Government declared war against Japan.

 In August, Japanese troops attacked Shanghai.

 Chinese army in Shanghai fought against Japanese troops for 3 months, which effectively thwarted Japan’s plan to swiftly occupy the entire Chinese territory, and allowed the Chinese government in Nanjing to retreat to Chongqing, the crucial industrial equipment transported to mountainous inland regions and the universities in Shanghai and other major cities to relocate to Yunnan.